On the positivity of MSbar parton distributions: Factorization: bare and renormalized PDFs

 \section{Factorization: bare and renormalized PDFs}

-The first route to proving positivity in the \msbar{} scheme considered in Ref.~\cite{Candido:2020yat} is to construct a factorization scheme in which PDFs are positive, by a suitable modification of the \msbar{} collinear subtraction.
+The first route to proving positivity in the \msbar{} scheme considered in Ref.~\cite{Candido:2020yat} is to construct a factorization scheme in which partonic cross-sections are positive, by a suitable modification of the \msbar{} collinear subtraction.
 This construction is rooted in the \msbar{} factorization of collinear singularities, most easily formulated for deep-inelastic scattering in which case it can be derived from the Wilson expansion.

 We now summarize this factorization argument; in particular we make explicit and general the dependence on the various scales, for which in Ref.~\cite{Candido:2020yat} implicit choices were made.
 The factorization consists of writing deep-inelastic scattering (DIS) structure functions as

 where the coefficient functions $C$ (or partonic cross-sections) are the partonic structure functions computed on external on-shell partons, with all parton masses set to zero, $f_i$ is the PDF for the $i$-th parton and $\otimes$ denotes convolution, i.e.\ $[f\otimes g](x)=\int_x^1\frac{dy}{y}f(x/y)g(y)$, and for simplicity we are considering the case of photon-induced DIS.
 Equations~(\ref{eq:refaca}-\ref{eq:refacb}) are written in $d=4-2\epsilon$ dimensions in order to regulate singularities, to be discussed shortly, but in the final factorized formula Eq.~\eqref{eq:refacb} the $\epsilon \to 0$ limit can be taken and the coefficient functions and PDFs remain finite.

-Equations.~(\ref{eq:refaca}-\ref{eq:refacb}) are the leading-order of a Wilson expansion, and thus they only hold up to higher twist corrections, that would involve multiparton operators.
+We stress that, as mentioned in the introduction, all arguments presented in this paper hold in the domain in which leading-twist perturbative factorization holds.
+So for DIS Equations~(\ref{eq:refaca}-\ref{eq:refacb}) are just the leading order of a Wilson expansion, and thus they only hold up to $O\left(\frac{\Lambda^2}{Q^2}\right)$ higher twist corrections, that would involve multiparton operators.
+Hence, all equations written in this section should be understood to hold up to $O\left(\frac{\Lambda^2}{Q^2}\right)$ terms, even though we stop repeating this each time.

 In Eq.~\eqref{eq:refaca} $\mu_r$ is a renormalization point at which ultraviolet singularities (UV) are subtracted and the PDF $f_j(\mu^2_r)$ is defined by a suitable UV renormalization condition, while the coefficient functions $C_j$ are affected by collinear singularities.
 These coefficient functions and PDF were referred to as ``bare'' in Ref.~\cite{Candido:2020yat} in order to indicate that factorization of collinear singularities has not been performed yet.
 However, as stressed in Ref.~\cite{Collins:2021vke}, the composite operator whose matrix element defines the PDF has already undergone UV renormalization, so $f_j(\mu^2_r)$ is a UV-renormalized quantity: indeed, the dependence of $\mu_r$ arises as a consequence of this UV renormalization.
 In Eq.~\eqref{eq:refacb} instead, $\mu_f$ is a factorization scale and the collinear singularities that arise in the massless coefficient functions have been factored in the PDF $f_j^{R}$, such that the coefficient function and PDF are separately finite.